wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 Contact us at <integration@multisafepay.com> to enable recurring payment in your MultiSafepay Test Control.
 [Full documentation on recurring payments](/tools/recurring-payments/)

-## Santander
+## Santander Betaalplan

 Currently no test data available for the payment method Santander.

-When activating Santander as payment method in a live MultiSafepay Control, the payment method will be tested before release.
+When activating Santander Betaalplan as payment method in a live MultiSafepay Control, the payment method will be tested before release.

 ## SOFORT Banking